spryker/spryker-docs/docs/pbc/all/cart-and-checkout/manage-using-glue-api/retrieving-customer-carts.md

 {% info_block infoBox "Note" %}

 Alternatively, you can retrieve all carts belonging to a customer through the **/carts** endpoint.
-For details, see [Managing carts of registered users](/docs/scos/dev/glue-api-guides/{{page.version}}/managing-carts/carts-of-registered-users/managing-carts-of-registered-users.html#retrieve-registered-users-carts).
+For details, see [Manage carts of registered users](/docs/pbc/all/cart-and-checkout/manage-using-glue-api/managing-carts-of-registered-users/managing-carts-of-registered-users.html#retrieve-registered-users-carts).

 {% endinfo_block %}